 Sessions in this area should focus on openSUSE technologies such as packaging, the distribution, the openSUSE infrastructure etc.

 For this area we invite other FOSS projects to share their work and collaborate with the openSUSE community.
 Sessions are not limited to technical content, you may choose to talk about your favorite pet project such as building a boat, a robot, or other interesting topics.

 About oSC13 – Power to the Geeko

-The openSUSE conference is the annual gathering of many that support the openSUSE project and other FOSS contributors and enthusiasts.
+The openSUSE conference is the annual gathering of the community which support the openSUSE project together with other FOSS contributors and enthusiasts.
 The event in Thessaloniki will be our 5th conference and we expect it to once again be a great success.
 The talks, workshops and BoF sessions provide the framework to exchange information and knowledge.
 In this framework we provide a great atmosphere for collaboration and the creation of lasting connections and memories.